New South Wales

 Commonwealth Regional Hydrogen Hubs Initiatives

-The October 2022-23 federal budget also included funding allocations of relevance to regional hydrogen hubs development, included an allocation of AUD$100 million to support the Port of Newcastle and the Hunter region of New South Wales to become hydrogen-ready.
+The October 2022-23 federal budget also included funding allocations of relevance to regional hydrogen hubs development, including an allocation of AUD$100 million to support the Port of Newcastle and the Hunter region of New South Wales to become hydrogen-ready.